yasirbhutta/yasirbhutta.github.io/google-workspace/docs/google-search.md

 - Click Upload a file.
 - Select an image.
 - Click Open or Choose.

-Drag & drop an image
-rag & drop an image
+**Drag & drop an image:**

-On your computer, go to a web browser.
+- On your computer, go to a web browser.
-Go to Google Images.
+- Go to Google Images.
-On your computer, find the file with the image you want to search with.
+- On your computer, find the file with the image you want to search with.
 Click the image.
-Hold down the mouse, drag the image, and then drop it into the search box.
+- Hold down the mouse, drag the image, and then drop it into the search box.

 #### Search with a URL